jetbundle/jetbundle.github.io/_diffequations/chapter-05/index.md

 # Chapter 5: Stochastic, Rough, Fractional & Nonlocal Dynamics

+Regularity is an Exception; Roughness is the Rule.

 ## Introduction

 Chapter 4 revealed that integrability relies on precise algebraic cancellation, which is destroyed by noise and roughness in real-world systems.
 This chapter rebuilds calculus for trajectories that are nowhere differentiable and possess memory.
 We confront the non-differentiable nature of physical trajectories, developing stochastic calculus, rough path theory, fractional calculus, and the supersymmetric theory that unifies these approaches.

-**Theme:** Regularity is an Exception; Roughness is the Rule.

-**Narrative Goal:** To rebuild calculus for trajectories that are nowhere differentiable and possess memory.
+We will rebuild calculus for trajectories that are nowhere differentiable and possess memory.

 ## Chapter Overview